Shining the spotlight

 Welcome to Wales STEM Awards

-The inaugural Wales STEM Awards will bring the business community together for the first time to recognise those entrepreneurial and innovative ventures that are making a difference to the STEM sector.
+The Wales STEM Awards 2022 will recognise those entrepreneurial and innovative ventures that are making a difference to the STEM sector.

 What people are saying